AdaCore/learn/README.md

 ```
 $ vagrant up
 ```
-This will spin up two vms:
+This will spin up three vms:

 web: Is the the build system for the frontend web content.
 This includes the webpack build system and sphinx build.

 server: Is the backend server with the widget API.

+epub: Is the publishing server.
+This includes all packages needed to generate the learn website.

 To build and start the development server for the frontend, run:
 ```